How I keep my dog healthy and add years to his life

 Some people think that being healthy is the luck of the draw.
 I agree that possibly one out of 10 people truly has the bad luck to have bad genes, but this should not serve as an excuse.
 Often, all we need to do is to look in a dog's bowl and in a person's shopping cart to guess what their health will be.

 I never know how much I should dive into my "life" regime.
 After all, I am a vet.
 However, it may not surprise you that I apply the same principles of nutrition and healing for me and my dog Skai.

 2014 is a big year for both of us because in January I turned 50 and Skai will be 13 in August!
 Every time, I look at him, I know exactly how you feel about your dog.
 Time is precious, and it flies so fast.
-While no one can guarantee that my dog or your dog will not get cancer or another serious disease, using all natural supplements that are made of all natural ingredients and NOT MADE in China is a good start.
+While no one can guarantee that my dog or your dog will not get cancer or another serious disease, using all natural supplements that are made from high quality, whole food ingredients and are tested to meet the highest grade standards is a good start.

 The list below shows what I give to Skai, and unless your dog has a particular medical condition, you will be able to use a similar protocol, with variations depending on your dog's age.
 (I take his supplements too, just in a different amount, because nature doesn't make a difference when it comes to vitamins, minerals, omegas, etc.)

 I am also enclosing a video of Skai and his sister Peggy for inspiration!
 Helping your dog to be a happy and healthy senior is possible without drugs!

 - GreenMin - minerals, greens, amino-acids, gentle detox